-41. VALIDATING THE PARAMAGNETIC LOGGING EFFECT PARAMAGNETIC LOGGING, INC. 3123 198th Place S.E.
-Bothell, Washington 98012 W. Banning Vail Date Started: September 28, 1984 \$148,000 Anticipated Duration: 2 1/2 years
+31. VALIDATING THE PARAMAGNETIC LOGGING EFFECT PARAMAGNETIC LOGGING, INC. 3123 198th Place S.E.
+Bothell, Washington 98012 W. Banning Vail Date Started: September 28, 1984 \$152,000 Anticipated Duration: 35 months

-The Paramagnetic Logging Effect (PLE) is a recently predicted new magnetic phenomenon which will serve as the physical basis of a new borehole device capable of the direct measurement of the volume of petroleum reserves around a drill-hole to a radius of 50 feet or more into The nucleons chemically bound in water and oil present in formation are formation. preferentially aligned in the earth's magnetic field causing the natural nuclear paramagnetism within the formation.
-This paramagnetism causes a slight alteration in the strength of the earth's magnetic field in the vicinity of a borehole adjacent to the formation.
+The Paramagnetic Logging Effect (PLE) is a recently predicted new magnetic phenomenon which will serve as the physical basis of a new borehole device capable of the direct measurement of the volume of petroleum reserves around a drill-hole to a radius of 50 feet or more into formation.
+The nucleons chemically bound in water and oil present in formation are preferentially aligned in the earth's magnetic field causing the natural nuclear paramagnetism This paramagnetism causes a slight alteration in the strength of the within the formation. earth's magnetic field in the vicinity of a borehole adjacent to the formation.
 Repeated application of an ac magnetic field at the Larmor frequency of the nucleons present yields an amplitude modulation of the earth's magnetic field.
 The magnitude of such modulation yields the total number of nucleons present and the phase contains information used to distinguish oil from water and identify the viscosity of oil present.
-The purpose of the project is to systematically study the new physical effect in a 4,800 gallon plastic tank which will be filled with water, then oil, and finally with mixtures of oil and water.
+The purpose of the project is to systematically study the new physical effect in a 4,800 gallon plastic tank filled first with water, then oil, and finally with mixtures of oil and water.
 The influence of borehole casing on these results will also be studied.